mngr777/UlamSimpleTrees/README.md

     (noop)))
 ```
 Here `traverse` puts `TreeExec` into `cSTATE_TRAVERSE` state until it succeeds or fails and goes into
-`cSTATE_EXEC` or `cSTATE_FAIL`.
+`cSTATE_EXEC` or `cSTATE_ERROR`.
 This is not designed very well and not lispy at all but works for the demos so I'm leaving it as is.

 ### Moving to the beginning of input sequence (E1 element)
 `TreeExec` (white `TE` atom) is attached to the last atom in a sequence and crawls to the beginning.
 Program tree: [ExecDemo.ulam:416](https://github.com/mngr777/UlamSimpleTrees/blob/71290ee7ed5fb6046185bf887ed8ca035ae11ee7/ExecDemo.ulam#L416)